mikeday37/mirael/docs/GettingStarted.md

 You need to have MSVC installed — typically via the **Community Edition of Visual Studio** with the **Desktop development with C++** workload.

 Also: **Launch VS Code via a Developer Command Prompt**, such as "**x64 Native Tools Command Prompt for VS 2022**".
-This helps ensure your environment variables are correctly configured for that **CMake** can detect and use MSVC.
+This helps ensure your environment variables are correctly configured so that **CMake** can detect and use MSVC.